 When you’re on the website, just click on your chosen book cover and a pop up window will show you the summary and categories with the chance to click through to find your local library.

 You also have the opportunity of adding a book:

 The one thing that helps me sleep at night is snuggling up in bed and reading for pleasure.
 I’m not focused on the tasks that I need to do or running back over the day just gone.
 Bedtime reading really is a powerful tool that helps us all to escape to another world.

 Do you have any tips to share to encourage reluctant readers?

 The Reader know that the way to encourage a love of books from an early age is to read together!
-We work with children, early years professionals, teachers and parents in Shared Reading projects across the UK.
-By sharing stories in an informal and engaging way, our work is improving reading abilities, building bonds, confidence, self-esteem, and encouraging future generations to develop a life-long love of reading.
+They work with children, early years professionals, teachers and parents in Shared Reading projects across the UK.
+By sharing stories in an informal and engaging way, their work is improving reading abilities, building bonds, confidence, self-esteem, and encouraging future generations to develop a life-long love of reading.

 Their recommended reads for bedtime have been lovingly selected by their staff and volunteers, many of whom are parents themselves.